Change Language

 Gurnee Park District continually strives to update its existing facilities and parks to best fit your needs.
 See below for recent and future projects coming to you!

-This project will include the removal of the current Hunt Club Park Community playground, which has been in use for over 25 years.
-Construction of the new playground will begin in August 2025, and will include new features such as a first of its kind “Tot Playland” designed for ages 6 months-2 years old, an “Early Childhood” play area for ages 2-5, and a main play area for ages 5-12, all enhanced with a protective layer of synthetic grass, or turf.
+This project included the removal of the previous Hunt Club Park Community playground, which had been in use for over 25 years.
+Construction of the new playground began in August 2025, and includes new features such as a first of its kind “Tot Playland” designed for ages 6 months-2 years old, an “Early Childhood” play area for ages 2-5, and a main play area for ages 5-12, all enhanced with a protective layer of synthetic grass, or turf.

-New equipment will feature a total of six slides with enclosed and open options, climbing apparatuses, shade structures, swings, teeter-totters, two new spinner features, and a 100ft zip line.
+New playground equipment include a total of six slides with enclosed and open options, climbing apparatuses, shade structures, swings, teeter-totters, two new spinner features, and a 100ft zip line.

-In addition, ADA accessible elements will be added and improved, such as a transfer slide for wheelchair bound visitors, an ADA accessible swing, a swinging saucer pad, and the widening of the blacktop path encircling the park from 2ft to 5ft.
+In addition, ADA accessible elements have been added and improved, such as a transfer slide for wheelchair bound visitors, an ADA accessible swing, a swinging saucer pad, and the widening of the blacktop path encircling the park from 2ft to 5ft.

-The construction of the new playground is made possible thanks to state line-item grants received from Illinois State Representative, Joyce Mason, and Illinois State Senator, Adriane Johnson.
+The construction of the new playground was made possible thanks to state line-item grants received from Illinois State Representative, Joyce Mason, and Illinois State Senator, Adriane Johnson.

 image